Yuvalz19500/unity-chess-game/README.md

 The original repository is hosted on PlasticSCM.
 This is just a copy to showcase the project.

-## Contact

-For any inquiries, please contact Yuval Zarfati at [your-email@example.com].

 ---

 Thank you for checking out my Chess Game project!
 I hope you enjoy playing it as much as I enjoyed developing it.